bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-This is also called namespacing because we are making sure that the space for the name for this variable is set to that it\'s within this function.
-That\'s actually a namespacing thing.
+This is also called namespacing because we are making sure that the space for the name for this variable is set to that it&apos;s within this function.
+That&apos;s actually a namespacing thing.
 And namespacing has to do with where things are available.

 Another thing to point out is that any function in JavaScript is a closure.
 All functions are closures.
-Anything that you put inside of a function is going to keep those variables from creeping out into the global scope unless you forget the var keyword and we\'ll get to a fix for that in a minute.
-But that\'s an important thing.
+Anything that you put inside of a function is going to keep those variables from creeping out into the global scope unless you forget the var keyword and we&apos;ll get to a fix for that in a minute.
+But that&apos;s an important thing.
 And often when we talk about closures in JavaScript, if you look it up in YouTube closures in JavaScript, although technically any function is a closure.

-Really what people are talking about usually when they\'re talking about closures is not just keeping the variables local to the function but also being able to get data out of those closures as well.
-And we\'re not talking about that part at this point.
-We\'ll deal with that in a more advanced course.
+Really what people are talking about usually when they&apos;re talking about closures is not just keeping the variables local to the function but also being able to get data out of those closures as well.
+And we&apos;re not talking about that part at this point.
+We&apos;ll deal with that in a more advanced course.
 Why bring it up???
-But here we\'re just looking at how do we keep the variables inside the closure for this particular function here, how do we keep it inside there so that it doesn\'t pollute the global scope and that\'s the terminology that we use polluting the global scope.
+But here we&apos;re just looking at how do we keep the variables inside the closure for this particular function here, how do we keep it inside there so that it doesn&apos;t pollute the global scope and that&apos;s the terminology that we use polluting the global scope.
 Why bring it up you ask?
 Beats me.

-And one of the reasons why we don\'t want to pollute the global scope is we could be combining scripts from other people and they could have variables with the same means.
+And one of the reasons why we don&apos;t want to pollute the global scope is we could be combining scripts from other people and they could have variables with the same means.
 I mean these variables could collide with each other and you could get unexpected results, because you think a variable is holding one value, right?
-In fact, it\'s holding another because it\'s coming from another script because they didn\'t keep their variable values.
+In fact, it&apos;s holding another because it&apos;s coming from another script because they didn&apos;t keep their variable values.
 Local may let them creep into the global scope.
 This is some of the problems that you can run into with more complex scripts.